NamesMT/rm-samples/README.md

 ## Implementation

-To implement these specialized modes, use the `generate-modes.js` script which will convert the markdown files into the appropriate `.roomodes` configuration format.
+To implement these specialized modes, simply run `node src/build.js`, this will generates a `rocket-archive.zip` file that contains the modes and the interactive mcp server config.

+You can then upload the binary somewhere and use `npx roo-rocket --url="http://path.to/rocket-archive.zip"` to start installing it anywhere.